timmo001/weather.timmo.dev/README.md

 A web application that displays the current weather and forecast for a given location.

 Weather data is provided by the [Tomorrow.io](https://www.tomorrow.io/) API.
+Their weather data sources can be found [here](https://app.tomorrow.io/tomorrow-data-sources).

 ## Features